An Introduction to Bach Flower Essences

 This concludes the summary of the "Twelve Healers" – the flower essences Dr. Edward Bach considered key to transforming root personality imbalances.
 As a physician, Dr. Bach believed that one or more of these imbalances was to be found associated with the illness of each patient, and that if these imbalances were addressed, the conditions necessary for healing may successfully arise.

-Of course one does not necessarily need to be outwardly manifesting a state of disease to find benefit in these flower essences; through bringing balance to any person, they may further their personal development and heighten their life’s experience.
+Of course one does not necessarily need to be outwardly manifesting a state through bringing balance to any person, they may further their personal development and heighten their life’s experience.

 I have found very little development of Bach's synthesis of astrology and flower remedies, with the exception of Peter Damian's The Twelve Healers of the Zodiac.
 In this book, Damian makes the following connections between zodiac sign and healing flower.